About me

 Profile

 Born in Częstochowa in 1992.
 He received his B.A. in Chinese studies and Ph.D. in Philosophy from Adam Mickiewicz University in Poznań (Poland).
-Since 2019 he has been teaching in the AMU Department of Philosophy, where he is now Assistant Professor in Asian Philosophy.
+Since 2019 he has been teaching in the AMU Faculty of Philosophy, where he is now Assistant Professor in Asian Philosophy and the Deputy Dean for Research and International Collaboration.

-Fluent in Mandarin and Classical Chinese, Rogacz conducted research stays at Nankai University in Tianjin (Summer 2015), City University of Hongkong (Spring 2017), and Leiden University (September 2021 and July-August 2023).
-He has attended more than thirty conferences and congresses around the world, including Asia, North America, and South America.
-He is a member of the Society for Asian and Comparative Philosophy (SACP), the International Society for Chinese Philosophy (ISCP), and a board member of the European Association for Chinese Philosophy (EACP).
-As a former contractor of the European Research Council Consolidator Project “Narrative Modes of Historical Discourse in Asia,” Rogacz maintained close research collaboration with scholars from Germany, Denmark, France, the USA, Japan, and Brazil.
+Dr. Rogacz conducted research stays at Nankai University in Tianjin (Summer 2015), City University of Hongkong (Spring 2017), and Leiden University (September 2021 and July-August 2023).
+He has attended more than forty conferences and congresses around the world, including Asia, North America, and South America.
+He is a member of the Society for Asian and Comparative Philosophy (SACP), the International Society for Chinese Philosophy (ISCP), and a board member of the European Association for Chinese Philosophy (EACP) and the journal Asian Studies.

-Rogacz received numerous scholarships and awards, including the Polish Ministry of Higher Education scholarship, the SACP Best Essay Award, and the EACP Young Scholar Award.
-He is a recipient of two National Science Centre grants: “Chinese Philosophy of History” (2015-2019) and “Philosophical Views of History and Historiography in Nineteenth- and Twentieth-Century China” (2019-), the latter being devoted to the continuation of his research on the premodern Chinese views of history.
-He is also the Principal Investigator of the National Program for the Development of Humanities Grant “Polish translation and critical edition of ‘Lunheng’ (‘Balanced Essays’) of Wang Chong,” which will result in the first Polish translation of a Chinese philosophical treatise written in the imperial era.
+Dr. Rogacz received numerous scholarships and awards, including the Polish Ministry of Higher Education scholarship, the SACP Best Essay Award, and the EACP Young Scholar Award.
+He is a recipient of two National Science Centre grants: “Chinese Philosophy of History” (2015-2019) and “Philosophical Views of History and Historiography in Nineteenth- and Twentieth-Century China” (2019-2025).
+He is also the Principal Investigator of the National Program for the Development of Humanities Grant “Polish translation and critical edition of ‘Lunheng’ (‘Balanced Essays’) of Wang Chong.”

-Currently, he is working on a first study of the Sino-Marxist philosophy of history and the completion of the three-volume overview of the history of Chinese philosophy.
+Currently, he is working on a first study of the Chinese Marxist philosophies of history and the monograph on the revival of Confucian philosophy during the Sui-Tang transition.

 Publications